lorenanda/lyrics-classification/README.md

 The **goal** is to build a web-scraper to scrape music lyrics, preprocess the obtained text, then build a Naive-Bayes Classifier to predict the artist from the lyrics.

-## Data
+## Results
-First, I scraped lyrics of Metallica and Iron Maiden from [lyrics.com](www.lyrics.com) and built a Naive Bayes Classifier that predicted the artist from lyrics with a 68% accuracy.
+The built web-scraper scraped around 100 song lyrics of Metallica and Iron Maiden from [lyrics.com](www.lyrics.com).
+I used this text data to train a Multinomial Naive Bayes Classifier, which predicted the artist from lyrics with 68% accuracy.

 ## Files
 - [Web-scraper](https://github.com/lorenanda/lyrics-classification/blob/main/classifier.ipynb)